rooflikespiggy/Canny/README.md

 * **Notification**
   * Reminds the user at a set time everyday to key in their expenses for the day.

+### Side Bar
+* **Customise Quick Input**
+  * Users can change the buttons on the quick input screen to the most used categories to spendings the user makes on a frequent basis, to make keying in his expenditure even easier.
+* **View Categories**
+  * Users are able to view all their current categories

 ### User Interactions
 * **Forums**
   * For users to interact and share with their peers good tips to save money.
 Users can also share different deals they come across on the forums.
 This will also include a like system where users are able to like the posts and comments posted by other users.